fstltna/phpbb3-backup/README.md

 6. If you want to edit the preferences use the "-prefs" command option

+7. To check for updates run "git pull" in this folder

 If you need more help visit https://phpbbhosting.retro-os.live/support

 # Change Log